An explanation of Mondrian's oeuvre by Michael Sciam

 Composition II with Blue and Yellow

-The rectangular and square fields of different sizes, proportions and colors appear in unstable equilibrium between the infinite extension of the lines and the finite space of the canvas.
-These fields are therefore defined and undefined at the same time:
+Rectangular and approximate square areas of different size, proportion and colors appear in unstable equilibrium between the infinite extension of the lines and the finite space of the canvas.
+These areas therefore appear as finite and infinite at the same time:

 Composition II with Blue and Yellow, 1930, Piet Mondrian